Skip to main content

 Shut your eyes, just for a moment.
 Imagine a world where you trusted everyone.
 What would be different?
 Cars would be permanently unlocked.
 Windows left wide open.
 If someone told you they would do something, you could rely entirely on them – no need to check up.
 If you asked for feedback, someone would give it to you straight.
 Life and relationships would be so much easier.
 And you wouldn’t waste time and energy second-guessing whether people had told the truth.

 Trust is one of the fundamental building blocks of successful companies.
-And yet, it’s often overlooked.
+And yet, we often overlook it.
 When businesses start, they’re usually run by a small group of ‘A-Players’.
 They don’t need systems.
 Everyone knows what everyone else is doing, and they’re moving at pace – like a special forces team.
 As the company grows, rules develop and systems are often introduced.
-Why are they needed?
+Why do we need them?
 Because a lack of trust has started to creep in.
 People have stopped doing the things they said they were going to do.

-This is corrosive and needs to be tackled – fast.
+This is corrosive and you need to be tackle it – fast.
 It’s the root of many problems.
-You may think you have an issue with sales, but, assuming your product is well-positioned, it may be because you’re not trusted.
+You may think you have an issue with sales, but, assuming your product is well-positioned, it may be because people don’t trust you.
 Your salespeople turn up in front of customers, but they’re not coming over as believable or trustworthy.
 Or you may have too many ‘diminishers’ in your business.
 According to Liz Wiseman’s book, ‘Multipliers’, 70% of people unknowingly diminish those around them.
 This may be unintentional, but it all boils down to a lack of trust, confidence, integrity and understanding.

-In a recent conversation with David Horsager for the Melting Pot podcast, we delved deeply into the characteristics of trust in business.
+In a recent conversation with David Horsager for the Mind Your F**king Business podcast, we delved deeply into the characteristics of trust in business.
 He’s dedicated most of his life to researching this topic, and I love his empirical, evidence-based approach.
 His new book, ‘The Trusted Leader,’ is a great ‘how-to’ for CEOs and business leaders looking to build trust in their organisations.
 And his model is more nuanced than any I’ve used before in my coaching.
 David’s a man who likes his alliteration.
 According to him, there are eight pillars of trust – and they all begin with ‘C’!

 1. Clarity